Jeff Ogden: Miami Dolphins

 In 2000, he reunited with offensive coordinator Chan Gailey, who was his head coach with the Dallas Cowboys and also found a niche as a returner.
 Against the Green Bay Packers, he returned a punt for an 81-yard touchdown, the third-longest punt return in team history.
 He also finished the season with a league leading and franchise single-season record 17-yard punt return average.
 In 2001, his 11.8-yard punt return average ranked eighth in the NFL.

 On September 1, 2002, he was waived after being passed on the depth chart by Albert Johnson.
 He left as the Dolphins' all-time team leader in punt return average (13.7-yard) and third all-time in punt return yards (700 yards).

 Baltimore Ravens

 On September 10, 2002, he was signed as a free agent by the Baltimore Ravens to play on special teams.
 He appeared in 3 games and was declared inactive in 10, while sharing punt return duties with Chris McAlister.
 He wasn't re-signed at the end of the season.

 Ogden's most productive season as a wide receiver was in 1999, when he caught 12 passes for 144 yards in 10 games.
 He caught his only touchdown reception in 2001.
 He ended his professional career playing in 67 games, registering 28 receptions for 304 yards and one touchdown.

 Personal life

-He owns a fitness club.
+He owns a gym in Pittsburgh.
 He was an assistant coach in NFL Europe and at Duquesne University.
 Ogden appeared in seasons 7 and 8 of the Bravo show The Millionaire Matchmaker, where he sought a date.

+Ogden published his first and only book (an autobiography) on December 1, 2021, titled Tackle Life Head On.
+The book covers symptoms common to chronic traumatic encephalopathy including memory loss, sleep deprivation, and mental illness.
+He stated that the book was originally written for his daughter, so she can know about his life before he himself forgets about it.